drayjamal/UTA-VIRT-CYBER-PT-06-2021-U-LOL/Week-04/Homework/SubmissionFile.md

 1. Permissions on `/etc/shadow` should allow only `root` read and write access.

-    - Command to inspect permissions: ls -la
+    - Command to inspect permissions: ls -la shadow

-    - Command to set permissions (if needed):
+    - Command to set permissions (if needed): sudo chmod 600 gshadow

 2. Permissions on `/etc/gshadow` should allow only `root` read and write access.

-    - Command to inspect permissions:
+    - Command to inspect permissions: ls -la gshadow

-    - Command to set permissions (if needed):
+    - Command to set permissions (if needed): sudo chmod 600 gshadow

 3. Permissions on `/etc/group` should allow `root` read and write access, and allow everyone else read access only.

-    - Command to inspect permissions:
+    - Command to inspect permissions: ls -la group

-    - Command to set permissions (if needed):
+    - Command to set permissions (if needed): sudo chmod 644 group

 4. Permissions on `/etc/passwd` should allow `root` read and write access, and allow everyone else read access only.

-    - Command to inspect permissions:
+    - Command to inspect permissions: ls -la passwd

-    - Command to set permissions (if needed):
+    - Command to set permissions (if needed): sudo chmod 644 passwd

 ### Step 2: Create User Accounts

 1. Add user accounts for `sam`, `joe`, `amy`, `sara`, and `admin`.

     - Command to add each user account (include all five users):

 2. Ensure that only the `admin` has general sudo access.